Jianningli/MIA/source/README.md

 ```python
 python filename.py
 ```
-> Version related issues derived from Tensorflow, keras, python and cuda are always trouble-makers.
-I was using a less advanced GPU that is compatible only with an older version of cuda, which does not support newer version of Tensorflow.
-However, EncoderDecoder_dice_boundary_loss.py contains codes that work only on Tensorflow 1.8 and above and therefore the model was trained on CPU, which is extremely slow...
+> Note: for EncoderDecoder_boundaryloss.py, the EDT is computed during the data loading phase, which is compatible with numpy operations.
+For MSE+boundaryloss and DICE+boundaryloss, the EDT has to be computed within the tensorflow graph, which does not support numpy operations. tensor.numpy() can be used to convert a tensor to a normal python numpy array.
+To execute numpy arrays within graph, the eager execution mode has to be enabled, which is supported by Tensorflow 1.8 and above.
+For Tensorflow 2.X, the mode is enabled by default.

 Keras version of DICE Loss ([sources](https://github.com/keras-team/keras/issues/3611))
 ```python